 About Me

 Previously, I was a postdoctoral associate at MIT.
-I received my PhD in Operations Research from Stanford University, where I was advised by Ramesh Johari and Gabriel Weintraub.
-At Stanford I was affiliated with the Operations Research group in MS&E and the Society and Algorithms Lab.
+I received my PhD in Operations Research from Stanford University, where I was affiliated with the Operations Research group in MS&E and the Society and Algorithms Lab.
 Before coming to Stanford, I graduated from Pomona College with a degree in mathematics.

 Research Interests